-What About Road Rage Among Georgia Drivers?
+Let’s Talk About Road Rage in Georgia

 According to the National Highway Traffic Safety Administration (NHTSA), the term “aggressive driving” was coined in the 1990s to describe dangerous driving behaviors which include:

 - excessive speeding;

 - Weaving in and out of traffic erratically;

 - disobeying traffic signs and traffic signals; and

 - Any other maneuvers that places others in danger.

 Aggressive driving, colloquially called “Road Rage” describes the angry, violent, and confrontational behaviors that drivers may exhibit.
 Georgia’s aggressive driving law is §40-6-397 of the Georgia Uniform Rules of the Road.
 This section states that aggressive driving means driving with the intention to intimidate, harass, annoy, or injure another driver while passing, following closely or engaging in another form of reckless behavior behind the wheel.

 Drivers who cause accidents while driving aggressively may be liable for bodily injury and property damage in addition to being convicted of a misdemeanor.